 women activists in Afghanistan.

-Initially mandated to protect and assist, the humanitarian project in Kabul has assumed the role of governor and significantly reshaped the city over the past decade.
+Initially mandated to protect and assist, the humanitarian project in Kabul has significantly reshaped the city over the past decade.
 In the absence of democratic control, and in the face of pervasive neoliberal logics, what happens to Kabuli's right to the city?

 A comprehensive peace will clearly not be achieved militarily, but

 how can the warring factions engaged with the complex conflict in Afghanistan

 be brought into negotiations?
 Engagement with Alternative Dispute Resolution